 Opposing traffic is separated by a central barrier on most expressways.
 The barrier serves to prevent motorists from crossing the central divide and minimizes the likelihood of head-on collisions occurring.
 Central barriers are usually made from solid concrete or a metal cable, the latter of which has been proven more effective in reducing crash severity and is now being more widely introduced.

 Guard rails are used to line the outside edge of the highway, to prevent drivers from leaving the road if vehicle control is lost.
 This safety feature is particularly prevalent on mountainous stretches of highway where there is no shoulder edging the road.
 Guard rails play a major role in preventing highway fatalities.
 They are designed to absorb impact and bring vehicles to a safe stop without endangering other traffic on the roadway.

 Roadway bridges are designed to endure extreme weight caused by high volumes of traffic.
 Advanced supports, barriers and other safety features are used and regularly maintained to guarantee public safety.
 Most states conduct annual inspections and maintenance checks on all bridges, ensuring structural issues are identified and fixed before they become dangerous.

 Breakaway signs and posts

 All freeway signs must be fitted with breakaway posts.
-If a vehicle collides with a breakaway sign post, impact to the vehicle and its occupants is less severe than it would be with a standard sign post.
+If a vehicle collides with a breakaway signpost, the impact to the vehicle and its occupants is less severe than it would be with a standard signpost.
 As the name suggests, breakaway posts are designed so that the main part of the sign “breaks away” and travels over the colliding vehicle.